typedpath/iam2kotlin/readme.md

 # iam2kotlin

- this is a kotlin mapping for
+ this is a kotlin mapping for AWS IAM
  The data is taken from  __https://github.com/widdix/complete-aws-iam-reference/tree/master/services__ which is presented at  __https://iam.cloudonaut.io/__ which ultimately derives from